Digital vs Traditional Marketing

 #4.
 Effective Segmentation

 Digital marketing is perfect for customer segmentation which is breaking down large customer groups into smaller ones.
 Furniture marketers can segment their audience according to their income level, marital status, and location.
-This way they can attract the exact type of buyers to a certain product, sell more, and cut expenses on delivery.
+This way they can attract the exact type of buyers to a certain product, learn their needs, use this knowledge in promo and sell more.

 Another engaging CG tool to incorporate in digital marketing is a 3D configurator.
 Using it, buyers can customize products online and create the design of their dreams.
 Both solutions increase customer engagement and make online shopping fun.